SurePack Help Documentation

 Options:

-• -e, --email : Email address to verify (required)
+• -e, --email : Email address to verify (required for traditional command)

 • -d, --domain : Domain name